 To get you started toward your 20-hour goal, you are required to take two honors courses per year for your first two years.
 These courses exist in the curriculum of almost every department across campus.
 With a greater selection of small classes, you'll have ample opportunities to express yourself and interact closely with professors and classmates.

 Honors courses often include more extensive reading lists or more ambitious laboratory work than non-honors classes.
 They rely on original sources rather than on a textbook’s summary of ideas.
 They may cover more intellectual territory, involve more in-depth conversation, and require more original written work.
 For more information about what an honors course involves, please see the Honors Course Criteria.

 Types of Honors Courses

 Honors classes take two forms: honors sections of regularly offered courses and special honors classes.
-Honors courses include the four-semester Humanities Sequence, the Human Science Sequence, the Science Series for non-science majors, and a changing menu of seminars.
+Honors courses include the four-semester Humanities Series, the Human Science Series, the Science Series for non-science majors, and a changing menu of seminars.
 Recent special honors classes include:

 - The Science Wars